 Chemotherapy Helps Cancer and the World is Flat

 Determine to do whatever it takes to get well.
-Yes, one CAN get well!
-Most conventional doctors will not use these specific words because of liability issues and because conventional treatment is effective (by effective, I mean “cure”) in only 2-3% of all cancers.
+A cancer diagnosis does not mean you are unable to get well!
+Most conventional doctors will not use specific words like “you are well” because of liability issues and because conventional treatment is effective (by effective, I mean “cure”) in only 2-3% of all cancers.
 Their closest word for “cure” is “remission.”
-Conventional cancer treatment is targeted at “maintaining” which basically keeps you a customer for life.
+Conventional cancer treatment is focused on “maintaining” disease which basically keeps you a customer for life.
 Why is this?
 Because of money and because their cure-rate is dismal, especially with later staged cancers.

 7) Life Style Change.

-Understand that how you have been treating your body (life-style) has obviously not worked; therefore, you will need a new plan and a complete lifestyle turn-around in order to get well and you will need to continue this lifestyle for life.
+This is important.
+How you have been treating your body (lifestyle habits) has obviously not been conducive for good health; therefore, you will need a new plan and a complete lifestyle turn-around in order to get well.
+You will need to continue this lifestyle for life.
 If you are not willing to do this, then don’t make alternative/natural medicine your first choice.

 8) Third Opinion.